 - Cut some NEWBIE sets too. please (in The Basics!)
 New quilters with limited stash become future swappers pretty fast!
 Share your obsession.
 Oops, did I say that out loud?
 IF YOU ARE SWAPPING FIVE or more sets of 100 charms, you MUST put at least one newbie set of 50 charms up for donation.
 More is even better!

 - Decide how many sets you are willing to swap with people in other countries.
 For every five sets of 100 charms you are swapping, please include at least one International set.
 Most swappers are in the US but there are tons from Canada and Australia, and large handfuls from other places as well.
 Since 2012 we have had swappers from every continent except Antarctica.
-Even though it will cost a bit more to mail your International sets, you will be delighted with what you get back.
+Even though it will cost more to mail your International sets, you will be delighted with what you get back.
 And hey, all you US swappers, remember that all of those swappers NOT in the US are reading this part and thinking, HUH!, knowing nearly all of their swappers will be requiring International postage rates.

 - A 2013 discussion of postage rate changes and International mailing is included on the post Next Postage Stamp Quilt Charm Swap Starts On October 12, 2013.

 - Do note that International rates for all countries have gone up, often significantly, since that time.
-If in doubt about shipping your charms to yrou International partners, email them for guidance.
+If in doubt about shipping your charms to your International partners, email them for guidance.